joinedspace/whowhatwhereny/README.md

 ## How do I use the dashboard?

 1. Select a pair of variables at the top left of the dashboard to update the map of Manhattan.

 2. The color distribution represents the Pearson's correlation score between the selected variables at the neighborhood (community district) level.
 Hatched areas indicate a negative correlation.

 3. This correlation pair is the very same as that shown in the scatter plot underneath the map.

-4. The top right map of the dashboard displays the selected Manhattan neighborhood with a choropleth of the selected display variable.
+4. The top right map displays the selected Manhattan neighborhood with an overlaid choropleth or categorical distribution of the selected display variable.

-5. This also updates the geographical location represented by the scatter plot.
+5. This action also updates the neighborhood locator on the zoomed-out map of Manhattan.

-6. Play around with the furthest right dropdown to change the selected display variable from step 4.
+6. Play around with the top right dropdown to change the selected display variable from step 4.

 ## What exactly does all of this show?